vllab-cau/vllab-cau.github.io/_pages/research.md

-   This project aims to develop a safety management system in construction sites by analyzing potential risks and hazards, collecting visual data, and developing deep learning based risk-detection algorithms.
+   This project aims to develop a safety management system in construction sites by analyzing potential risks and hazards, collecting visual data, and developing deep learning based risk-detection algorithms.<br><br>

 ## Past Projects